 Take all of the above into consideration as you develop your menu.
 You may also want to check out some wedding menu tips and ideas to help decide on practical menu items that will satisfy both you and your guests.

 Preparing, Storing and Transporting the Menu Items

 Deciding what is on your menu is the easy part.
 Making it happen is another story.
 Start a few days before your reception, beginning with the menu items that can keep for several days, like casseroles, breads, pasta salads and mashed potatoes.
 Items that need to be served shortly after preparation, like leafy salads, fresh fruit and grilled, seared or fried foods should be left for last.

 Once you have prepared your menu items, transfer them into disposable food pans, cover them with tin foil, plastic wrap or paper lids and refrigerate.
 These food pans will serve as your food transport containers.
 If there is an oven on site where you can reheat the food, you can transport the food cold.
 If not, you will need to put them in your own oven right before transport.
 When the pans are ready to be taken to the venue, put them in standard Styrofoam or plastic coolers.
 Styrofoam coolers are economical and can be purchased in a variety of sizes.
-You can use cold-packs or hot-packs in the cooler to keep your food hot or cold for longer.
+You can use cold-packs in the cooler to keep your food colder for longer.

 Serving the Food & Beverages